since1968/stat-blocks/homebrewery/src/stiletto.markdown

 \page

+### Design Notes

+** Bloodbath** is intended to be similar to the 5th level Druid spell _Congtagion_, specifically _Slimy Doom_.
+A Druid can cast two 5th level spells at 13th level, the same level the Stiletto gets _Bloodbath_.
+The Stiletto will trigger Bloodbath:

+* 5% of the time if he attacks without advantage,
+* About 10% of the time if he attacks with advantage, and
+* 27% of the time if his opponent is grappled.

+After triggering Bloodbath the best move is to grapple, which should be automatic.

 ### To Do

 I have play-tested the Stiletto through 3rd level.
 On paper, the archetype appears overpowered, but plays surprisingly well.
 Its ability to impose unfavorable conditions makes up for its lack of "almost always on" sneak attacks, but the maneuver save DC is low enough (assuming a standard point array) that your opponents will frequently overcome them.
 To do: